The pancreas is an organ that is located behind the stomach. Pancreatic

 may be used to shrink a tumor prior to surgery, to treat a cancer that

 has spread, or to lower the chance of recurrence after surgery.

-skilled pancreatic cancer surgeons have significant experience treating
+pancreatic cancer surgeons have significant experience treating this type

 cancer is presented at our interdepartmental tumor board to incorporate

 treatment recommendations from our colleagues in Medical Oncology, Radiation